 28 July 2021

-People who inject drugs appreciated the efforts made by drug services to continue to provide support during the pandemic, the National Institute for Health Research (NIHR) funded LUCID-B study published in pre-proof by the International Journal of Drug Policy has found.
+People who inject drugs appreciated the efforts made by drug services to continue to provide support during the pandemic, the National Institute for Health and Care Research (NIHR) funded LUCID-B study published in pre-proof by the International Journal of Drug Policy has found.
 But for many, the pandemic worsened already precarious and isolated lives.

 As the pandemic started, there was concern that people who inject drugs would be disproportionately affected by the virus and the fallout of lockdowns and social distancing.
 This quote from the study illustrates the difficulties many people who inject drugs experienced: “They say the opposite of addiction is connection but how are you supposed to connect with people when you’re not legally allowed to do that.”

 The LUCID-B (Living Under Coronavirus and Injecting Drugs in Bristol) study examined how the pandemic, public health measures such as lockdowns and social distancing, changes to harm reduction services and drug treatment medication (opiate substitutes like methadone) were experienced by people who inject drugs and the impact on their drug use.

 The research was conducted by Bristol Drugs Project (BDP), the NIHR Applied Research Collaboration West (ARC West), NIHR Health Protection Research Unit in Behavioural Science and Evaluation and the University of Bath with funding from the Elizabeth Blackwell Institute at the University of Bristol and the Wellcome Trust.

 Staff from BDP recruited 28 Bristol-based people who inject drugs for telephone interviews over a three-month period in the summer of 2020, including the first national lockdown.